 Anyone caught listening to or speaking with someone of a different group is liable to be ostracized.
 Those who repeat the same stale, time-worn slogans are “sticking to their guns,” “know their own minds.” stalwart heroes of the battle.”
 Everyone is frustrated that they never get anywhere; no one sees that they’ve locked themselves into their own stale fortresses.

 And everyone blames government, which behaves very much as they do.
 The problem with democracy is that we get what we deserve.

 We need James Madison, who believed mankind is primarily selfish but can be made better by better systems.
-His maxim: power corrupts; division of power is essential, and it is his view that finally won out at the Constitutional Convention.
+His maxim: power corrupts; division of power is essential.
+It is his view that finally won out at the Constitutional Convention.
 He believed that when groups realize that it is in their own interest to listen to each other (really consider the merits of the other’s position), productive compromise can result.
-When liberals acknowledge the importance of economics, capitalists the need for ethics, the problems of distribution, and the rights of workers, when blacks let whites help change white attitudes and discover their own power within the system, and conservatives of all stripes acknowledge that success depends as much on justice as on work—then we can emerge from the rut of racial conflict to which all of the sealed off groups contribute.
+When liberals acknowledge the importance of economics, capitalists the need for ethics, the problems of distribution, and the rights of workers, we can reduce economic inequality.
+When blacks let whites help change white attitudes and discover their own power within the system, we can make progress toward racial justice.
+And when conservatives of all stripes acknowledge that success depends as much on justice as on work—then we can emerge from the rut of racial conflict to which all of the sealed-off groups contribute.